 The Rundown

-Best Overall: Wellness Core Large Breed Dog Food
+Best Overall for Golden Retrievers: Wellness Core Large Breed Dog Food

-“Wellness Core Large Breed Dog Food will have a perfectly sufficient fat count for average, moderately active Golden Retriever while also maintaining a high protein content.
-Vitamins are added to keep the coat and skin of your pup healthy, and the joint-strengthening supplements to keep them strong and agile.”
+“Wellness Core Large Breed Dog Food has a perfectly sufficient fat count for average, moderately active Golden Retriever while also maintaining a high protein content.
+Vitamins are added to keep the coat and skin of your pup healthy, and joint-strengthening supplements to keep them strong and agile.”

-Best For Active Golden Retrievers: Merrick Backcountry Grain-Free Dog Food
+Best Food For Active Golden Retrievers: Merrick Backcountry Grain-Free Dog Food

 “Merrick Backcountry Grain-Free Dog Food has great protein and fat count for your Golden Retriever.
 This kibble is made to sustain the active lifestyle of your pooch.”